Army researchers find electric pulses help soldiers get better, quicker sleep

 The high cost of bad sleep

-While the military has long sought ways to improve sleep for troops, the Government Accountability Office described DOD efforts to combat fatigue as “fragmented” with duplicative, wasteful research across the services.
+Long before Doty and her team began their studies, the military sought ways to improve sleep for troops, often with mixed results.
+The Government Accountability Office once described previous DOD efforts to combat fatigue as “fragmented” with duplicative, wasteful research across the services.

 Besides the fact that sleep is important for everyday functioning, a lack of sleep can be costly